NY, US · AI law tracker

 S9381 — NY, US

 S9381 is an AI governance legislation from NY, currently committee.
-New York Bill S9381 introduces potential liability for chatbots providing harmful or incorrect information, leading to user loss [1].
-AIGI tracks 1 primary-source update on this bill; the most recent was published on 2024-05-14.
+New York Senate Bill S9381 introduces potential liability for chatbot-generated content causing user harm.
+AIGI tracks 2 primary-source updates on this bill; the most recent was published on 2024-05-14.

 Status & timeline